ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/current-roadmap.md

 - Document that `ai.query` is unchanged and that first-party chat is internal.
 - Add Navigator onboarding, Read-only mode, confirmation, privacy, and deletion recovery-limit documentation.
+- Document OpenAI-compatible setup, explicit provider routing, and failure behavior.
-- Verify Chromium and Firefox/Gecko parity for Navigator; Ultrascripts parity still includes Android WebView.
+- Verify Chromium, Firefox/Gecko, and Navigator Mobile parity at their respective packaging and UI boundaries; Ultrascripts parity still includes Android WebView.
 - Publish V2.1 independently of Stateboy, Brainiac, and Chronos V2.

 ## Sequencing Rules